pmean/build-website/text/05/ConsecutiveDates.md

 particular dates in a column without having to type something into each individual cell.

-Here\'s how I did it.
+Here's how I did it.

 First, I defined a new column, date1, that has a date format.
 Then I used TRANSFORM \| COMPUTE to calculate the following formula: